grant-king/100-days-of-code/log.md

 **Link to work:**
 https://github.com/grant-king/The_Math_of_Intelligence/blob/master/week_1/main.ipynb

+Day 8: July 9, 2018

+**Today's Progress:** Attempting to implement gradient descent, started new course to supplement MOI series.

+**Thoughts:** After working through Siraj's first code challenge for a while yesterday and today, I realize that I need some supplemental foundations to my understanding of the theory behind ML.
+A lot of yesterday's time was spent trying to figure out some nonsense I had written while attempting to implement gradient descent.
+Today I realized that what I was doing wasn't logical in the first place.
+I fixed the notebook to make sense, but it is far from finished and I need more background.

+I found a course on Coursera called Applied Machine Learning in Python that seems to be right around my current level of understanding.
+This course has some prerequisites that I have met on DataCamp.
+It looks like I will be learning about regression in module 2, so expect to be able to complete these MOI coding challenges by then.

+**Link to work:**

 <!---
+Day x: July x, 2018

 **Today's Progress:**

 **Thoughts:**

 **Link to work:**

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)